symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``%env(default::SYMFONY_IDE)%``

+.. deprecated:: 8.2

+    The ``ide`` option is deprecated since Symfony 8.2, and already stopped working in lower versions.
+Use the ``SYMFONY_IDE`` environment variable instead.

 Symfony turns file paths seen in variable dumps and exception messages into links that open those files right inside your browser.
 If you prefer to open those files in your favorite IDE or text editor, set this option to any of the